Guides

 Summary

 Scenario is an extension of our core seasonal mobility model (Places) pipeline, updated to accept new input data before re-running the mobility model for specific forecasts.
-Scenario accepts changes to population, employment, and work from home rates to model associated impacts on travel behavior and the transportation network.
+Scenario accepts changes to population, employment, and work-from-home rates, as well as road closures to model associated impacts on travel behavior and the transportation network.

-To produce a Scenario, Replica customers provide their projections for future population and employment at a specified geographic unit such as census block groups or custom transportation analysis zones (TAZ)s.
+• For population and employment changes, Replica works with customers to select a base year and provide their projections for future population and employment at a specified geographic unit such as census block groups or custom transportation analysis zones (TAZ)s.
 We then run the customer’s projections through our models to create a forecasted view of mobility patterns (i.e., a new Scenario).

 Our travel synthesis pipeline in Scenario leverages the activity sequence model, location choice model, and mode choice model from our seasonal mobility model pipeline, with certain changes, including to traffic and transit assignment.
 For traffic assignment, we estimate the true physical capacity of road segments, replicating the traditional speed/flow approach (based on the Highway Capacity Manual) for every major road in the country that reaches capacity in the data that we have.
 We then use these physical capacities to constrain the number of trips that can be routed along each road option.
 When a road is at capacity, subsequent travelers will take an alternate route or adjust their departure time to accommodate.